Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: More Experimental Results

 Table \ref{tab:adv_clean_PGD_no_ori} reports the accuracy of multi-task models trained on NYUv2 with adversarial training.
-It includes metrics for all tasks and the performance degradation (shown in columns containing ARP).
-We employ PGD-based naive multi-task attacks \textsc{Single-x} and \textit{Total} as well as \pjn{} with $\epsilon = 8$ to generate different adversarial data.
+It includes metrics for all tasks and performance degradation (shown in columns containing ARP).
+We employ PGD-based adapted multi-task attacks \textsc{Single-x} and \textit{Total} as well as \pjn{} with $\epsilon = 8$ to generate different adversarial data.
 It can be seen that after adversarial training, the average accuracy of the multi-task model is dropped by $13.75\%\sim16.53\%$ compared with training with clean data only (the ``w/o AT'' row).

-The same phenomenon of the decreased model accuracy and the increased model robustness can also be observed in Tables \ref{tab:adv_ARP_FGSM} and \ref{tab:adv_clean_FGSM}, where FGSM-based multi-task attack variants are utilized when generating adversarial samples in adversarial training.
-We first observe a $3.58\%\sim5.54\%$ accuracy drop with adversarial training from Table \ref{tab:adv_clean_FGSM}, namely the decreased model performance.
-Then we observe increased model robustness after adversarial training from the lower ARP after attacking reported in Table \ref{tab:adv_ARP_FGSM}.
+The same phenomenon of decreased model accuracy and increased model robustness can also be observed in Tables \ref{tab:adv_clean_FGSM} and \ref{tab:adv_ARP_FGSM}, where FGSM-based multi-task attack variants are utilized when generating adversarial samples in adversarial training.
+Table \ref{tab:adv_clean_FGSM} reports the accuracy of the adversarially trained multi-task models similar to Table \ref{tab:adv_clean_PGD_no_ori}, while Table \ref{tab:adv_ARP_FGSM} shows the ARP of multi-task models trained with and without FAT in Table \ref{tab:adv_clean_FGSM} and attacked by multi-task attacks including FGSM variants of \pjn{}, \textsc{Single}, and \textsc{Total} with $\epsilon=8$.

+We first observe a $3.58\%\sim5.54\%$ accuracy drop with adversarial training from Table \ref{tab:adv_clean_FGSM}, that is, decreased model performance.
+Then we observe an increase in model robustness after adversarial training from the lower ARP after the attack reported in Table \ref{tab:adv_ARP_FGSM}.
 For instance, when attacked by \pjn{}, ARP decreased from $39.40\%$ to $9.65\%\sim17.09\%$.
-Furthermore, DGBA is still the most effective attack method, consistently outperforming the \textsc{Single-x} and \textsc{Total} baselines by up to 6.87\%.
+Furthermore, \pjn{} remains the most effective attack method, consistently outperforming the \textsc{Single-x} and \textsc{Total} baselines by up to 6.87\%.